A National Shrine for Everyone

 This recognition, this raising of the consciousness of every member of our Greek Orthodox Archdiocese to the value and significance of the Saint Nicholas National Shrine at the World Trade Center is just the beginning.
 Saint Nicholas will be the only House of Worship in the entire sixteen-acre rebuilt World Trade Center site.

-Hence the Holy Eparchial Synod, under the presidency of Archbishop Demetrios of America, is calling for the entire national Church to become stakeholders in the new Saint Nicholas at the World Trade Center.
+Hence, the call for the entire national Church to become stakeholders in the new Saint Nicholas at the World Trade Center.
 In order for this edifice to truly be the National Shrine it is called to be, it must be a National Shrine for everyone.
 Orthodox and non-Orthodox.
 Christian and non-Christian.
 Believer and non-believer.

 This does not mean that as an Orthodox House of Worship, it will look or feel and different from any other Naos.
 In fact, the inspirations of the architect are Hagia Sophia, the Church of the Savior in Chora, and the very Walls of Constantinople!
 The interior of the finished Naos will be instantly identifiable as an Orthodox Church with all the accoutrement, furnishing and, of course, plentiful iconography.
 Saint Nicholas will function as any other parish with a rich liturgical life centered around the transfiguring cycles of feasts and fast that define every year of the grace of the Lord.

-But as transfiguring as the liturgy is for the community that worships and understands what it is saying (cf. Acts 8:30,31), there is a transformative role for Saint Nicholas to play for the Nation and indeed the world, as the Hierarchs have said.
+But as transfiguring as the liturgy is for the community that worships and understands what it is saying (cf. Acts 8:30,31), there is a transformative role for Saint Nicholas to play for the Nation and indeed the world.

 In a place where the ashes of mourning still fall into the landscape of memory, we are called to bring glory, in fulfillment of the words of the Prophet (Isaiah 61:3).
 And this is no self-glorification, but a real sense of the transforming, glorious love of God.
 This a profound responsibility to be shared by every member of our Holy Archdiocese: to uphold the re-building and ministry of the Saint Nicholas National Shrine at the World Trade Center by prayer, by fasting, by feasting, by material support, by sharing resources, by donations, by telling the story from every housetop (cf. Luke 12:3), and writing a new history of human interaction and Divine love.

 This is precisely why housed within the Saint Nicholas National Shrine will be a room of special purpose, a place of quiet non-sectarian reflection and meditation.
-And this is no concession to diversity – by no means!
-It is the exact opposite.
-It is the acceptance and even celebration of diversity.
 It is the witness to the triumph of our Nation's values of freedom of conscience and mutual respect for all religious expression that does not violate the freedom of others.
 And is this not precisely what the terrorists of 9/11 did their worst against?
-Did they not rob our fellow citizens and fellow human beings of their most basic freedom – the freedom to live, by their horrific and madness-fueled murders?
+Did they not rob our fellow citizens and fellow human beings of their most basic freedom – the freedom to live, by the horrific and madness-fueled murders?
 Our answer to such negative, hate-filled nihilism must be the affirmation of life, liberty and the pursuit of true happiness.

 That is why the Saint Nicholas National Shrine will rise in the shadow of the Stature of Liberty.
 That is why we will welcome all visitors who come in peace and with the mutuality of respect that every human being deserves.
 That is why the Golden Rule will be emblazoned for all to see: